The Conversations Clinicians Avoid — and Why They Matter

 Unmasking Autism challenges conventional narratives around autism and offers a compassionate reframe that centers lived experience, diversity, and authentic selfhood.

-Devon Price weaves research, personal narrative, and practical insight to help readers better understand autistic experiences — particularly among those historically overlooked, misdiagnosed, or pressured to conform.
+Dr. Devon Price weaves research, personal narrative, and practical insight to help readers better understand autistic experiences—particularly among those historically overlooked, misdiagnosed, or pressured to conform.

-This book is especially relevant for clinicians seeking to expand neurodiversity-affirming practice.
+This book is especially relevant for professionals seeking to expand neurodiversity-affirming practice.

 How the Group Works